-If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read this description before making a request to stay.
+If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

 Abhayagiri Buddhist Monastery is located on two-hundred and fifty rustic acres in Redwood Valley, California.
 Guests are welcome to visit for the day.
 Abhayagiri is not a retreat or meditation center.
 It is a monastery devoted to the training of monks and lay people in the Forest Tradition of Theravada Buddhism.
 People are welcome to visit and it is possible to arrange a guest stay for short periods of time, sharing in the lifestyle of the monastic community.
 If a guest would like to stay overnight, please use the Contact form to reserve accommodation.

-In keeping with our tradition there is no charge for anything at Abhayagiri Buddhist Monastery, which is supported entirely by voluntary donations in the form of food and other material requisites, money, and work.
-While there is no obligatory charge to stay, guests can consider how they might contribute to the needs of maintaining the monastery, developing the virtues of generosity, gratitude and kindness, important qualities supporting the practice of mental cultivation.
+In keeping with our tradition, there is no charge for anything at Abhayagiri Buddhist Monastery.
+We are supported entirely by voluntary donations in the form of food and other material requisites, money, and work.
+While there is no obligatory charge to stay here, guests may consider how they might contribute to the needs of maintaining the monastery, developing the virtues of generosity, gratitude and kindness- important qualities which support the practice of mental cultivation.

 Duration of Stay